maffka123/tutti_zip_scrape/README.md

 - prices just a number

--searching for one word for now, it is enough for me :)
+- searching for one word for now, it is enough for me :)

 ### 2. How does it work